Below you will some frequently asked questions .

-In some circumstances we will supply and install smoke alarms free of charge as part of a Safe and Well visit, you can book a visit online or by calling our Fire Safety Advice Line on 01609 788545.
+In some circumstances we will supply and install smoke alarms free of charge as part of a Home Fire Safety visit, you can see if you are eligible for a Home Fire Safety Visit by completing the Online Home Fire Safety Check https://www.northyorksfire.gov.uk/your-safety/book-a-visit/

 Check if the batteries need replacing as the beeping may be the low battery warning sound.

 The batteries in 10 year alarms can’t be replaced so you may need to buy a new alarm.
 If it’s in warranty check the troubleshooting guide that came with it.
 Some manufacturers also have useful FAQs/guides on their website if you no longer have the guide that came with the alarm.

 All the alarms we supply as part of Home Fire Safety Visits/Safe and Well Visits come with a 10 year warranty, if you experience any issues during this 10 year period then you can ring Fire Angel on 0800 141 2561 and they will arrange for replacements.
 Please check your fire alarm manual for other troubleshooting issues